drojaazu/suddendesu/content/entry/debug-leftovers-in-dark-seal-2-wizard-fire/index.md

 category: Disassembly / Analysis
 tags:
 - data east
+- debug tool
 draft: false
 ---

 I'm still alive!
 It's the busy season at work, so between that and working on other projects, I haven't been doing much digital archaeology research.
 Tonight I spent some time doing just that.

 So!
 Dark Seal 2 (known as Wizard Fire in the west) is a fantasy themed beat-em-up.
-And apparently it is a variety of debug functions remaining...
+And apparently it has a variety of debug functions remaining...

 <!--more-->